On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: Acknowledgments

 \section{Acknowledgments}

-This research is supported by the project King Abdullah University of Science and Technology (KAUST) ORA-CRG2021-4674 “Mean-Field Games: models, theory and computational aspects”; and by the project PRIN 2022 (prot.
+This research is supported by the project King Abdullah University of Science and Technology Research Funding (KRF) under award no. CRG2024-6430.6. and by the project PRIN 2022 (prot.
 2022W58BJ5) “PDEs and optimal control methods in mean field games, population dynamics and multi-agent models".
 While this work was written GCS and DT were associated to INdAM and the group GNAMPA.
-The authors thank Charles Bertucci and Alekos Cecchin for the fruitful discussions.
+DT was partially supported by ``iNEST: Interconnected Nord-Est Innovation Ecosystem"" funded under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.5 - Call for tender No. 3277 of 30 December 2021 of Italian Ministry of University and Research funded by the European Union - NextGenerationEU, Project code: ECS00000043, Concession Decree No. 1058 of June 23, 2022, CUP C43C22000340006.
+The authors thank Averil Aussedat, Charles Bertucci and Alekos Cecchin for the fruitful discussions.